factor-io/docs/source/connectors/github.md

 end
 ```

-# github::issue_comment
+## Comment Listener
+### github::repo::issue_comment
-The Issue Comment Listener (`github::issue_comment`) is triggered when an issue comment is created.
+The Issue Comment Listener (`github::repo::issue_comment`) is triggered when an issue comment is created.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#issuecommentevent).

-## Example
+### Example
 ```ruby
 listen 'github::issue_comment', repo:'skierkowski/hello' do |comment|
   info "#{comment.sender.login} #{comment.action} a comment on issue #{comment.issue.title} with `#{comment.comment.body}`"
 end
 ```

-# github::issues
+## Issue Listener
+### github::repo::issues
-The Issues Listener (`github::issues`) is triggered when an issue is assigned, unassigned, labeled, unlabeled, opened, closed, or reoponed.
+The Issues Listener (`github::repo::issues`) is triggered when an issue is assigned, unassigned, labeled, unlabeled, opened, closed, or reoponed.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#issuesevent).

-## Example
+### Example
 ```ruby
 listen 'github::issues', repo:'skierkowski/hello' do |issue|
   info "#{issue.sender.login} #{issue.action} an issue titled #{issue.title}"
 end
 ```

-# github::member
+## Member Listenr
+### github::repo::member
-The Member Listener (`github::member`) is triggered when a user is added as a collaborator to a repository.
+The Member Listener (`github::repo::member`) is triggered when a user is added as a collaborator to a repository.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#memberevent).

-## Example
+### Example
 ```ruby
 listen 'github::member', repo:'skierkowski/hello' do |issue|
   info "#{member.login} was #{action} to the repo #{issue.repository.full_name}" end
 ```

-# github::page_build
+## Page Build Listener
+### github::repo::page_build
-The Page Build Listener (`github::page_build`) is triggered when an attempt is made to build a Github Page site, whether successful or not.
+The Page Build Listener (`github::repo::page_build`) is triggered when an attempt is made to build a Github Page site, whether successful or not.
 This is triggered on push to a Github Pages enabled branch, either `gh-pages` for project pages, or `master` for user/organization pages.
 The details of the returned output can be found [here](https://developer.github.com/v3/activity/events/types/#pagebuildevent).

-## Example
+### Example
 ```ruby
 listen 'github::page_build', repo:'skierkowski/hello' do |page|
   if page.build.status == 'built'